Epica-Lolz/felixos/README.md

 NOTE: To compile this operating system, you __must__ have a cross compiler, instructions on how to set one up here: https://wiki.osdev.org/GCC_Cross-Compiler

 To compile, run the build.sh script (you may have to make it executable first, e.g. "chmod u+x build.sh")

+(for .iso file only, check the "releases" tab)